Welcome to USD!

 You may enter the U.S. a maximum of 30 days before the start date listed on your I-20 or DS-2019.
 We recommend that you arrive at least 1-2 days before the beginning of orientation so that you have time to get settled and rested.

 The International Office provides free shuttle service to Vermillion from the Sioux Falls, South Dakota airport only.
 This is a limited shuttle service available at the start and end of each semester.
-The deadline to register for the fall 2022 shuttle is August 10, 2022.
-Shuttle service is available August 15th-21st, 2022.
-New students are required to attend orientation on August 18th and should plan accordingly.
-Classes begin on August 22, 2022.
+The deadline to register for the Spring 2023 shuttle is December 20, 2022.
+Shuttle service is available January 3-5, 2023.
+Students should NOT arrive before January 3 due to USD being closed for winter break.
+New students are required to attend orientation on January 6th and should plan accordingly.
+Classes begin on January 9, 2022.
 We will have several pickups throughout the day, but be prepared to wait for the USD shuttle.
-After you have made your airline reservations, complete the airport shuttle sign-up below.
+After you have made your airline reservations, complete the airport shuttle sign-up here.

 If you will arrive the day before a scheduled pick-up, you can stay in a hotel overnight and the International Office will pick you up the next day as long as you fill out the airport shuttle registration form.
 Please note that students arriving on days other than those listed above will need to make alternate arrangements for their transportation to Vermillion.